-- 62. Leakage emissions include the following sources: - (a) Emissions due to changes of the load factor of taxis and buses of the baseline transport system due to the project ( $LE{LFB,y}$ and $LE{LFT,y}$ ); - (b) Emissions due to reduced congestion on affected roads, provoking higher average vehicle speed, plus a rebound effect ( $LE{CON,y}$ ); - (c) Upstream emissions of gaseous fuels $(LE{UP,y})$ . - 63.
+- 79. Leakage emissions include the following sources: - 80.
+Emissions due to changes of the load factor of taxis and buses of the baseline transport system due to the project (LELFB,y and LELFT,y); - 81.
+Emissions due to reduced congestion on affected roads, provoking higher average vehicle speed, plus a rebound effect (LECON,y); - 82.
+Upstream emissions of gaseous fuels (LEUP,y). - 83.
 The impact on traffic (additional trips) induced by the new transport system is included as project emissions and thus is not part of leakage.
-This is addressed by including, as project emissions, the emissions from the trips of passengers who would not have travelled in the absence of the project. - 64.
-Leakage emissions are calculated as follows:
+This is addressed by including, as project emissions, the emissions from the trips of passengers who would not have travelled in the absence of the project. - 84.
+Leakage emissions are calculated as follows: Potential sources of leakage emissions from a MRTS project are listed below and are calculated based on Equation 16 below: - (a) Changes in occupancy of the baseline transport system, that is, the project may potentially increase or decrease the occupancy rate of the baseline vehicles (i.e. buses and taxis); and - (b) Reduced congestion in remaining roads (because passengers shifted from cars and motorcycles to the BRT project, resulting in higher average speed of baseline vehicles), plus a rebound effect.

-$$LE{y} = LE{LFB,y} + LE{LFT,y} + LE{CON,y} + LE{UP,y}$$ Equation (9)
+$$LE_y = LE{LF,ZB,y} + LE{LFT,y} + LE{CONG,y} + LE{UP,y}$$ Equation (16)

-$LE_y$ = Leakage emissions in year y (tCO2)
+LE{ν} = Leakage emissions in year y (tCO2)

+$LE{LFZB,y}$ = Leakage emissions due to change of load factor of buses in year y

+$LLF{,\mathbf{ZB},y} - (tCO_2)$

-$LE{LFB,y}$ = Leakage emissions due to change of load factor of buses in year $y$ (tCO 2 ) $LE{LFT,y}$ = Leakage emissions due to change of load factor of taxis in year $y$ (tCO 2 ) LE CON,y = Leakage emissions due to change in congestion in year y (tCO 2 ) $LE{UP,y}$ = Leakage emissions due to upstream emissions of gaseous fuels in year $y$ (tCO 2 )
+$LE{LFT,y}$ = Leakage emissions due to change of load factor of taxis in year y (tCO2)

-65. As a conservative approach, it is assumed that for each components $LE{LFB,y}$ , $LE{LFT,y}$ , $LE{CON,y}$ , and $LE{UP,y}$ , only the positive value (leading to net emissions) is considered.
+$LE{CONG,y}$ = Leakage emissions due to change in congestion in year y (tCO2)

+LE{HP.V} = Leakage emissions due to upstream emissions of gaseous fuels in year y (tCO2)

+- As a conservative approach, it is assumed that for each components $LE{LFB,y}$, $LEL{FT,y}$, $LEL{CON,y}$, and $LE{UP,y}$, only the positive value (leading to net emissions) is considered leakage is only considered if the total annual effect is to reduce estimated emission reductions and where total net leakage effects are negative ($LE_y < 0$), project participants should assume $LE_y = 0$. - The impact of induced traffic (additional trips) provoked through the new transport system is addressed directly in the project emissions and is not part of the leakage.
+This is addressed by including as project emissions the trips of passengers, who, in absence of the MRTS project, would not have realized the trip.

 5.5.1.
-Determination of emissions due to a change in load factor of buses ( $LE{LFB,y}$ )
+Determination of emissions Leakage due to a the change in load factor of buses $(LE{LF,BZ,y})$